 Strength training helps the body respond better to insulin and improves the way it uses blood sugar.

-Strength training over a period of time can help prevent bone loss and may even help build new bone.
+Strength training over a period of time can help prevent bone loss and may even help increase bone density.

 Need any more examples or will this do for now?